 This Policy was developed by the staff and Governors of Normanby Primary School in consultation with parents, in accordance with sections 2 and 3 of the Education Act 1997.
 It was revised in March 2006.
 It was revised in 2009.
 It was revised in March 2011.
 It was reviewed in September 2011.
 It was reviewed January 2014, and subsequently adopted by Ironstone Academy Trust Trustees.
-It was reviewed in March 2016 and again in February 2018.
-The most recent review was in June 2019.
+It was reviewed in March 2016, February 2018 and June 2019.
+This has been recently reviewed by Zetland Primary School in 2024.